jabba-jedi/dump/README.md

    ```

 6. Wait for a senior member to approve and merge your content into master.
-You can continue pushing to your branch, all commits are squished in a single pull request until it is approved.
+You can continue pushing to your branch, all commits are squished into a single pull request until it is approved.

    In case of emergency, you can bypass the standard approval procedure: